 What is preventive dentistry?

-Preventive dentistry includes activities undertaken to avoid gum disease, premature loss of tooth, gum disease and other various oral health issues.
-Preventive dentistry helps you to keep your teeth health and achieve sound oral health.
-We are expert in providing preventive dentistry to patients in Sydney, Australia.
+Preventive dentistry includes activities undertaken to avoid gum disease, caries, premature loss of tooth and other various oral health issues.
+Preventive dentistry helps you to maintain optimum oral health.
+We are experts in providing preventive dentistry to patients in Castle Hill and surrounding suburbs.

 - Smoking & Oral Health